 A featured FBM seller would want to stick with the following rules:

-- Compete with FBA sellers with similar ranking
+- Compete with FBA sellers with a similar ranking

 - Compete with similarly-rated merchants

 - No need to compete with FBA or FBM merchants with lower rating standings